ra1993/BallPong/README.md

 # BallPong
-A ball pong game created in processing.
+A ball pong game created in java/processing.
 Still a work in progress.